on September 10, 2021 (last modified on December 2, 2022) • 27 minute read

-This guide will walk you through client reporting, explain why it’s important, and share tips on what tools and hacks you can use to create digestible, to-the-point reports that your clients will understand and love.
+This guide will walk you through client reporting, explain why it’s important, and share tips on what agency reporting software and hacks you can use to create digestible, to-the-point reports that your clients will understand and love.

 Jump to the section you’re most interested in:

 Client reporting is the best way to display the results your campaigns and other activities achieve for your clients.
 A report you prepare for the client typically contains the relevant data gathered over a specific period (week, month, year), organized in an easy-to-follow manner so the client can understand what you did and how it affected their business.

 Client reports are typically created in PowerPoint, Excel, and different data visualization tools, as you usually use charts, tables, and graphs to display the data.

 An average report contains data collected by tracking metrics such as website traffic, ad spend, social media engagement, number of leads, source of traffic, ROI, CTR, and more.